Admissions and Financial Aid

 Calah McQuarters

 About me: I was born and raised in Tulsa, Oklahoma.
 I graduated from Howard University in 2021 with two bachelor's degrees in Political Science and Afro American Studies.
 Prior to attending Heller, I helped open Greenwood Rising: Black Wall Street History Center, a new museum dedicated to uncovering the history of the Greenwood District and the 1921 Tulsa Race Massacre.
 I also served in the consulting space, leading a team to create innovative solutions that addressed barriers hindering civic engagement for immigrants and refugees in the city of Tulsa.
 As an Afro-Latina, I am especially passionate about providing access and opportunities to underserved black and brown communities.
-During my time as an admissions GA I am excited to meet individuals from around the world and help them see their place at Heller.
-In my spare time, I enjoy singing, cooking, and watching true crime documentaries (so if you have any recommendations, send them my way!)
+During my time in admissions I am excited to meet individuals from around the world and help them see their place at Heller.
+In my spare time, I enjoy singing, cooking, and watching true crime documentaries (so if you have any recommendations, send them my way!).

 Favorite place in Boston/Waltham: If you’re looking for good food, great drinks, and fun music, Top Mix Bar & Kitchen is the place to go!

-Hannah Watson, Master of Public Policy'24
+Lal Kumar, Master of Public Policy'25